-Quarantine life is much easier with some booze, so we all need the best alcohol delivery services.
+The best alcohol delivery service are a necessity for quarantine life.
 They can bring us liquor, wine and beer to our doorsteps, so we need never to venture out to the store.
 Out: Netflix and chill (with a date).
 In: Netflix and chilled cocktail (solo).

 - Best meal kit delivery services